Sandra Good: Parole

-Good was paroled in early December 1985, and released from the Federal Correctional Center for Women in Alderson, West Virginia, after having served nearly 10 years of her 15-year sentence; unlike many Manson Family members, at that time Good still professed total allegiance to Manson.
+Good was paroled in early December 1985, and released from the Federal Correctional Center for Women in Alderson, West Virginia, after having served nearly 10 years of her 15-year sentence.
+Unlike several other Family members, Good was still loyal to Manson.
 A condition of her parole was that she could not reside in California.
 She lived instead in Vermont, where she lived quietly under the name Sandra Collins (or at times, "Blue Collins") until 1989, when her environmental activism made the news and her identity was made public.

 Following her parole, Good moved to Hanford, California, near Corcoran State Prison, to be closer to Manson, although as a convicted felon she was not permitted to visit him.
 On January 26, 1996, she and George Stimson began a now-defunct, pro-Manson website named Access Manson, about which prosecutor Stephen Kay said, "[it] gives her [Good] an outlet where she can do things for [Manson]."
 Good also used the website to support Manson's environmental movement, ATWA (Air Trees Water Animals).

-In a 2019 interview, Good said, "They [Manson and his "family"] really saved my health, my brain, my emotional health, my mental health, my physical health.
+In a 2019 interview, Good still professed total allegiance to Manson, saying, "They [Manson and his "family"] really saved my health, my brain, my emotional health, my mental health, my physical health.
 I'm thankful to them all," and credited Manson with teaching her about the "deep connection to the natural world."
-Good also said,"You want to talk about devils and demonic and immoral and evil, go to Hollywood [...]
+Good also said, "You want to talk about devils and demonic and immoral and evil, go to Hollywood [...]
 How can you point the finger at us and call us evil for being good soldiers and doing what needed to be done?”